Steveaxelrod007/UtilitiesInSwift/README.md

      amount can be 0.01 ...
 999,999.99  nine hundred ninety nine thousand nine hundred ninety nine dollars and 99/100

-SendLocalAlert --> A simple way to send and stop local alerts

-Phone --> See if device is currently on a phone call

 FileSystem --> clear out temp files, determine available space on device

 CancelableClosure --> I use it for waiting for 0.5 seconds to elapse on key strokes, then call some lookup function